 More advanced models also include functionality such as:

 - Route navigation

 - Training programs

 - Smartphone/Computer connectivity

 No longer are heart rate monitors bulky devices that you wouldn’t want to wear all day.
-These days there’s a wide range of sleek designs, modern materials and bright colours, designed to suit all tastes.
-If you’re not comfortable wearing a monitor which is functional but ugly, look at the models which could be mistaken for looking like fashion accessories.
+These days there’s a wide range of sleek designs, modern materials, and bright colors designed to suit all tastes.
+If you’re not comfortable wearing a monitor that is functional but ugly, look at the models which could be mistaken for looking like fashion accessories.

-Obviously with such a wide range of models available, costs range from a few dollars to several hundred.
+Obviously, with such a wide range of models available, prices range from a few dollars to several hundred.
 You’ll need to select the best one for you that meets your budget.

-If you can answer the above questions before you make your purchase, you’ll have a better chance of picking up the most suitable monitor for your needs.
+If you can answer the above questions before you make your purchase, you’ll have a better chance of picking up the best heart rated monitor for your needs.